Set Up Amazon Redshift IAM Identity Center OAuth

 Update the driver

-For Redshift OAuth using IAM IDC service, you must use the Redshift ODBC driver starting with version 2.0.1.0, which can be downloaded from https://github.com/aws/amazon-redshift-odbc-driver/tags(Link opens in a new window).
-Note there is no v2 driver for OSX.
+For Redshift OAuth using the IAM IDC service, you need to use at least version 2.x of the ODBC driver.
+Download the latest version of the Redshift ODBC driver found on https://github.com/aws/amazon-redshift-odbc-driver/tags(Link opens in a new window).
+Note that there is no v2 driver yet for OSX.

 Troubleshooting Redshift IAM IDC OAuth